molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 <br>

-## 1.5 Translated PAML Tutorials
+## 1.5 &nbsp; Translated PAML Tutorials

-[Will add Portuguese and possibly Spanish language translations in Summer of 2024.]
+You can do the tutorial in **Portuguese** via [this link](https://awarnach.mathstat.dal.ca/~joeb/PAML_lab_PT/Lab_PT.html).
+Many thanks to Letícia Magpali for the translation!

+Letícia Magpali and Esteban Salazar are working on a **Spanish** Language translation!
+Hopfully we can provide this soon.

+If you woudl like to assist with the translation of these tutorials, please contacnt me.

 <br>

-## 1.6 Scientific ethics
+## 1.6 &nbsp; Scientific ethics

 Beginning in 2022 we added a session dedicated to scientific ethics.
 Our discussions often touch on the many ways that science has “*unwritten rules*”, and how such rules can privilege members of some groups and serve as a barrier to members of other groups.
 If this is new to you, or if you just want to know more, here are a few resources.